Inverse kinematics#

 The vectors constructed for the head joint angles are as follows:

-• Head roll: the angle between the vector from the right antenna base to the right antenna base and the global mediolateral axis.
+• Head roll: The angle between the vector from the right antenna base to the left antenna base, and the global mediolateral axis in the transverse plane.

-• Head pitch: the angle between the vector from the neck to the mid-antennae base and the global anteroposterior axis.
+• Head pitch: The angle between the vector from the neck to the mid-antennae base and the global anteroposterior axis in the sagittal plane.
+We subtracted the resting head pitch angle from the calculated joint angles to obtain joint angles relative to the resting position.

-• Head yaw: the angle between the vector from the right antenna base to the right antenna base and the global anteroposterior axis.
+• Head yaw: The angle between the vector from the right antenna base to the left antenna base, and the global anteroposterior axis in the dorsal plane.

-• Antennal pitch: the angle between the vector from the neck to the antenna base and the vector from the antenna base to the tip.
+• Antennal pitch: The angle between the vector from the neck to the antenna base and the vector from the antenna base to the antenna tip in the sagittal plane.

-• Antennal yaw: the angle between the vector from the right antenna base to the left antenna base and the vector from the antenna base to the antenna tip.
+• Antennal yaw: The angle between the vector from the right antenna base to the left antenna base and the vector from the antenna base to the antenna tip in the transverse plane.

 Note that, when the head rotation reaches 90 degrees, the antennal pitch and yaw calculations will swap their roles, causing inaccurate computations.
 To circumvent this issue, we first calculate the head joint angles and then de-rotate the head key points by the amount of head rotation to calculate the antennal joint angles.